State (Lower Dandenong/Cheltenham) Highway: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Cheltenham Road was declared a Main Road on 1 December 1913, from Dandenong through Keysborough to Dingley Village.

-The passing of the Country Roads Act of 1958 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Country Roads Act 1958 (itself an evolution from the original Highways and Vehicles Act 1924) provided for the declaration of State Highways, roads two-thirds financed by the state government through the Country Roads Board.
 Lower Dandenong Road was declared a Main Road on 9 May 1983, from the intersection with Nepean Highway in Mentone to meet Cheltenham Road in Keysborough.

-The passing of the Transport Act of 1983 updated the definition of State Highways.
+The passing of the Transport Act 1983 updated the definition of State Highways.
 State Highway (Lower Dandenong Road, Cheltenham Road) was declared a State Highway by VicRoads in December 1990, from Nepean Highway in Mentone to Lonsdale Street in Dandenong, subsuming the original declarations of Lower Dandenong Road, and Cheltenham Road between Keysborough and Dandenong, as Main Roads; the route was known (and signposted) as its constituent parts.

 The route (as its constituent roads) was allocated Metropolitan Route 10 between Mentone and Dandenong in 1965, continuing west beyond Nepean Highway along entire length of Balcombe Road to Black Rock.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as State (Lower Dandenong/Cheltenham) Highway (Arterial #6050), from Nepean Highway in Mentone to Lonsdale Street in Dandenong, however the road is still presently known (and signposted) as its constituent parts.

+The eastern end of the highway through Dandenong was re-routed as part of the Level Crossing Removal Project: originally turning north under the railway lines to meet Foster Street and terminate at the intersection with Lonsdale Street in central Dandenong, a new alignment extending 450m east was constructed, with a new underpass under the railway line with increased 5.4m clearance (as the old one was limited to 3.8m clearance, heavy or oversized traffic was sent via Hammond Road and Webster Street), to meet Lonsdale Street directly at a new intersection just north of Dandenong Creek; this also allowed the Webster Street level crossing to be removed in late 2025.
+The new extension was opened 22 September 2026.